Are these Bluetooth earbuds not supposed to connect to my phone or computer as one device? Why are they connecting separately?

 Why Are My Bluetooth Earbuds Connecting Separately?

 Most Bluetooth earbuds are designed to function as a paired set before they have connected to your host Bluetooth devices, like a phone or computer.
-Unless you want to use them individually, you have to always ensure that they’re paired before turning on the Bluetooth of the host device.
+Unless you want to use them individually, you must always ensure that they’re paired before turning on the Bluetooth of the host device.

 Whenever you see different Bluetooth pairing codes on your hosting device, it indicates that your earbuds are not a paired set.
 The ideal solution is to make sure you pair them, or you can achieve the same end goal of stereo output by configuring the Bluetooth setting.

 There are a couple of ways to solve this issue.
-Stay with me for a moment as I expound on it in the subsequent sections.
+Stay with me briefly as I expound on it in the subsequent sections.

 What Do You Do When Bluetooth Earbuds Connect Separately?